 - In a large dutch oven or other heavy-bottomed pot, heat olive oil over medium-high heat.

 - Add onions and sauté until softened, about 3-5 minutes.

-- Heat olive oil in small pan and sautÃ© shallots for 7-10 minutes over medium-high heat until crispy, careful not to burn.
+- Heat olive oil in small pan, add shallots and cook for 3-5 minutes over medium-high heat until golden brown and crispy, careful not to burn.